Garaio-REM/remcloud-message-bus-api/notification_context.md

 ### Notification.Message.Created

 This message represents a message from a messaging participant to a GARAIO REM instance.
-It is critical that sender (app_id) is set property in the headers - messages need to this info for proper Notification Catigorization.
+It is critical that sender (app_id) is set properly in the headers - messages need to this info for proper Notification Categorization.
 See message the headers reference for more details.

 **Field**                           | **Type** | **Content / Remarks**
 ------------------------------------|----------|-----------------------